-Groundwater monitoring will be performed quarterly to assess the performance of the remedy.
+Groundwater monitoring will be performed annually to assess the performance of the Remedy per NYSDEC-approval received in a letter dated June 17, 2020.
 The City or its successor and assigns may petition the NYSDEC to terminate groundwater monitoring or reduce the frequency of monitoring events.